luuloi/AppliedBioinformatics2023/Lecture1/Classwork/exercises.md

 EMILY BROWN
 ```

 **_Scripts for these tasks were already created but were not completed and expected to make errors.
-Please debug them and make them work properly_**
+Please debug them and make them work properly._**